Experiencing Hair Loss Due to PCOS? Here's What You Can Do About It

 “Eventually, hair transplant can also be an option for more severe cases that are resistant to other treatments,” said Dr. Lekovich.
 According to Healthline, hair transplants can cost up to $15,000 and aren't covered by insurance providers.
 Additionally, there's no guarantee that a hair transplant will be successful.

 As we’ve covered, PCOS can be a complex condition affecting a variety of bodily systems.
-Aside from medication, here are a few other ways you can manage PCOS while supporting healthy hair regrowth:
+Aside from medication, here are a few other ways you can manage PCOS while supporting healthy looking hair:

 “Some data suggests that daily zinc use might improve hair loss as well as hirsutism in women with PCOS,” explained Dr. Lekovich.
 A 2015 study showed that taking zinc supplements daily for eight weeks helped women who were suffering with PCOS-related hair loss.